Chip And Joanna Gaines Are Starting Their Own Coffee Shop

 Guests will be able to choose between indoor and outdoor seating if they choose to dine in.
 There will also be a convenient to-go window for those in a hurry.

 The couple already owns their own restaurant called Magnolia Table.
-Located in Waco, Texas near their family home, the restaurant serves up a variety of farm fresh food for breakfast and lunch.
+Located in Waco, Texas, near their family home, the restaurant serves up a variety of farm fresh food for breakfast and lunch.
 Fans of the Gaines family can try out cuisine similar to the recipes included in Joanna’s cookbook, Magnolia Table: A Collection of Recipes for Gathering.
 Lucky diners might even be able to meet famous couple themselves!
 Because the venture turned out to be so successful, the couple is looking forward to opening their coffee shop which will be located just around the corner.

 Although Chip and Joanna are starting a new chapter out of the public spotlight, their lives are just as busy as ever.
 Fans can’t get enough of the family’s picture perfect life.
 The couple has two daughters and three sons, their ages ranging from 14-years-old to 8-months-old.
 Joanna expressed her gratitude for her many blessings in life in a recent Instagram post.